7+ years writing insurance and personal finance content

 Table of contents

-On top of meeting minimum car insurance requirements, drivers in California have the option to purchase more insurance, such as collision and comprehensive coverages.
+On top of meeting minimum car insurance requirements, drivers in California have the option to purchase more insurance for a greater level of financial protection, such as collision and comprehensive coverages.
 No matter what kind of coverage you buy, you should always compare car insurance quotes from multiple insurance companies before buying a policy.

 California car insurance requirements

-Drivers have an opportunity to skip paying for car insurance if they make a cash deposit of $35,000 with the DMV, receive a DMV-issued certificate of self-insurance, or provide a surety bond for $35,000 from a company licensed to do business in California.
+Drivers can forgo the state’s auto insurance requirement if they make a cash deposit of $35,000 with the DMV, receive a DMV-issued certificate of self-insurance, or provide a surety bond for $35,000 from a company licensed to do business in California.
 But most drivers choose to purchase an auto insurance policy because it’s much cheaper than a cash deposit.

 It’s easier to decide what car insurance you need when you know what the required car insurance coverage pays for.